FiltersBy-Erazure/PD2-Loot-Filter/README.md

 - **Magic and Rare Items:**
   - Rare arrows and bolts are hidden unless your character is an Amazon
   - Rare paladin shields are hidden unless you character is a Paladin
-  - All magic class items are hidden
+  - Magic class items are hidden (except for specific assassin claws)
   - Magic amulets are hidden
 - **Set Items:**
   - Set rings and amulets are hidden